abenaacs/Fraud_Detection_Cases_for_E-commerce/README.md

 - `scikit-learn`: For machine learning algorithms and evaluation metrics.
 - `mlflow`: For experiment tracking and model versioning.
 - `shap` and `lime`: For model explainability.
+- `flask`: For serving the trained model as an API.
+- `dash`: For building interactive dashboards.
 - `unittest`: For unit testing.

 ---